drnic/etcd-service-buildpack/README.md

 └── etcd-version
 ```

 The `etcd-version` file comes from the built-in `testapp` used above.
-Everything else is included from the buildpack. `bin/etcd-server` contains the compiled Redis server.
+Everything else is included from the buildpack. `bin/etcd-server` contains the compiled Etcd server.

 ### Run locally